-Chobe Under Canvas aims to combine the advantages of a mobile camping safari with the luxuries of a semi-permanent tented camp.
-Always based in the Chobe Riverfront area of the Chobe National Park, the camp is packed up every fifth day (in keeping with the national park's mobile-camping rules) and moved to a new private camping site in the same area.
+Chobe Under Canvas aims to combine the advantages of a mobile camping safari with the luxuries of a semi-perma...... nent tented camp.
+Always based in the Chobe Riverfront area of the Chobe National Park, the camp is packed up every fifth day (in keeping with the national park's mobile-camping rules) and moved to a different private site in the same area.

-An open-sided marquee-style tent forms the main area of Chobe Under Canvas.
-Delicious meals are enjoyed here as a group, sat around a long, lantern-lit table.
-There is also a small 'bar' table holding a selection of drinks, a small reference library and a selection of board games.
+The five tents are arranged in a semi-circle, just a few metres apart, facing an open-sided marquee-style tent which forms the main area of Chobe Under Canvas.
+Delicious meals are enjoyed here as a group, around a long, lantern-lit table.
+There is also a small 'bar' table holding a selection of drinks, a coolbox packed with cold drinks, a very small reference library and a selection of board games.

-Unfortunately, this part of Chobe National Park has become more and more popular over the years and is now much busier than any of Botswana's other parks.
+It’s also important to note that this part of Chobe National Park has become more and more popular over the years and is now much busier than any of Botswana's other parks – which we witnessed on our most recent visit in November 2015.
 Although the 'Under Canvas' safari guides are adept at keeping away from the crowds, you'll still see many other vehicles.
-This is especially noticeable at tea and coffee breaks, and at sundowners, as in the national park these have to be taken at designated spots where you’re likely to encounter other vehicles.
+This is especially noticeable at an exciting animal sighting, and at breaks for tea and coffee or sundowners, as in the national park these have to be taken at designated spots.

-Although Chobe Under Canvas retains a mobile-camping atmosphere, the tents, service and food are more in keeping with Botswana's excellent safari lodges.
-It offers wonderful wildlife viewing and a more economical, and in some ways slightly more adventurous, alternative to many of the country's other lodges and camps.
+Although Chobe Under Canvas retains a semi-permanent camping atmosphere, the tents, service and food are more in keeping with Botswana's excellent safari lodges.
+It offers wonderful wildlife viewing, especially at the end of the dry season, and a more economical, and slightly more adventurous, alternative to many of the country's other lodges and camps.
 However, travellers need to accept that game-viewing here, in the national park, won't usually be as exclusive as is the norm in Botswana's private safari reserves.

-Directions: Chobe Under Canvas is approximately an hour to an hour-and-a-half transfer from Kasane, depending on the location of the camp.
+- The road transfer to Chobe Under Canvas from Kasane takes approximately an hour to an hour-and-a-half, depending on the location of the camp.
 However, this may be longer if you see any exciting wildlife sightings on the way.

 Food & drink

-Food quality: Considering Chobe Under Canvas is a semi-permanent mobile camp with only simple kitchen facilities, we were very impressed with the standard of meals on our visit here in June 2011.
+- Considering Chobe Under Canvas is a semi-permanent mobile camp with the simplest of kitchen facilities, we were very impressed with the standard of meals on our last visit here in November 2015.